AOI: Context-Aware Multi-Agent Operations via Dynamic Scheduling and Hierarchical Memory Compression: Methodology

 \subsubsection{Executor Agent}

-The Executor Agent is responsible for implementing system modifications to achieve desired operational outcomes.
-Unlike the Probe Agent, it can modify system state but operates under careful coordination with the Observer.
+The Executor Agent implements system modifications to achieve target operational outcomes.
+Unlike the Probe Agent, it can modify system state under coordination with the Observer. \textbf{Conservative Execution Strategy}: The Executor applies changes only after validation and checkpoint creation.
+If a high-severity failure is detected after execution, the system rolls back to the most recent checkpoint (Algorithm~\ref{alg:safe_execution}).

-\textbf{Conservative Execution Strategy}: The Executor follows a \textbf{"cautiously optimistic"} execution approach.
-To ensure operational safety, every execution plan is preceded by a full-system checkpoint, enabling instantaneous rollback should any action yield an unexpected or critical failure, thereby implementing a \textbf{fail-fast and recover-quickly} paradigm.